 - Use in place of butter/oil to pop organic corn kernels, then add a sprinkling of sea salt when they’ve popped

-- Use in baking, sautéing, frying and to grease oven dishes in your favourite recipes
+- Use in baking, sautéing, frying, and greasing oven dishes in your favourite recipes

 - Use as a topping for jacket potatoes, especially great on baked sweet-potato

-- Take 1⁄2-1 teaspoonful up to 3 times daily to ease a sore throat/combine with Fennel herb tea with 1⁄2 teaspoon of coconut oil to sooth a sore throat.
+- Take 1⁄2-1 teaspoonful up to 3 times daily to ease a sore throat/combine with Fennel herb tea with 1⁄2 teaspoon of coconut oil to soothe a sore throat.

 - Use a pea-size amount to moisturise any dry skin patches on your body using a circular motion to rub it in